 1. Singapore (Singapore Changi Airport)

-- Tour schedule & info: There are 2 tours to choose from – a City Lights Tour and Heritage Tour.
-Tours run 5x a day, the first at 9AM and the last at 6:30PM.
+Tour schedule & info: There are 2 tours to choose from – a City Lights Tour and Heritage Tour.
+The City Sights tour runs twice daily, and the Heritage 4 times a day.
 Further details can be found on the Changi Airport website.

 Other Changi Airport Freebies

-- Slip down the world’s tallest slide.
-With any $10 purchase at the airport, you can get a token to give it a go!
+Slip down the world's tallest slide.
+With any $10 purchase at the airport, you can get one free ride down the slide.

 2. Seoul, Korea (Incheon Intl Airport)

-- Tour schedule & info: There are 7 tours to choose from with recommendations based on your layover time (viewable here).
-In total there are 14 departures per day.
-The first is at 8:00AM and the last finishes at 3:00PM.
+Tour schedule & info: There are 8 tours to choose from (viewable here).
+There are morning and afternoon departures.
 Further details can be found on the Incheon airport website.

 Other Incheon Airport Freebies

-- View Korean art in the Traditional Craft Gallery, open 24 hours a day for your viewing pleasure.
+View Korean art in the Traditional Cultural Centre, open 24 hours a day for your viewing pleasure and sometimes offering craft sessions.

 3. Taipei, Taiwan (Taoyuan Intl Airport)

-- Tour schedule & info: There are two tours to choose from – a morning tour and an afternoon tour leaving at 08:15 and 13:45 respectively.
-Further details can be found on the Taipei Airport website.
+Tour schedule & info: There are two tours to choose from – a morning tour and an afternoon tour.
+Hours & info can be found on the Taipei Airport website.

 4. Tokyo, Japan (Tokyo Narita Airport)

-- Tour schedule & more info: There are 5 different tours offered.
+Tour schedule & more info: There are 8 different tours.
 Highlights include the Narita-san Shinso-Ji temple, Museum of Aeronautical Sciences, nature walks, Shisui shopping outlets.
 More information can be found here.

 5. Istanbul, Turkey (Ataturk Intl Airport)

-- Tour schedule & info: There are 3 tours which each cover various highlights.
-Tours begin at 09:00 and 12:00.
-Further tour details can be found here.
+Tour schedule & info: There are 5 tours which each cover various highlights.
+Tours run daily from morning to evening.
+Scheduling can be found here.

 6. Doha, Qatar (Doha Intl Airport)